Congressman Jim Jordan rebuts claims he ignored sex abuse allegations by Ohio State wrestlers

 Ryan has said through a spokesman that the allegations were serious, and that he was waiting for the result of the university's investigation.

+Hellickson, however, also took part in a video made by one of Strauss' accusers, former wrestler Mike DiSabato.
+In the video, Hellickson said he told school administrators about Strauss and also warned the doctor that he was being too "hands on" with students and that he should stay away from his wrestlers.

+"I said, ‘You make the guys nervous when you shower with them,’” Hellickson said in the video.
+"His response was, ‘Coach, you shower with your guys all the time.’
+And I said, ‘Not for an hour, Doc.’"

-Jordan is expected to appear in public Wednesday at an Independence Day rally in Ohio.
+Jordan was expected to appear in public Wednesday at an Independence Day rally in Ohio.

-His denials have angered the accusers, including former wrestler Mike DiSabato, who said he alerted Jordan earlier this year about his plans to go public, and that Jordan told him to keep him out of it.
+His denials have angered the accusers, including DiSabato, who said he alerted Jordan earlier this year about his plans to go public, and that Jordan told him to keep him out of it.

 “I considered Jim Jordan a friend,” DiSabato told NBC News.
 “But at the end of the day, he is absolutely lying if he says he doesn’t know what was going on.